 Jill Franklin Trust

 Grants are typically £500 to £1000, and the trust has four areas in which it is soliciting grant applications; 1.
-Self-Help groups (advice, training, and employment; to support people with a mental illness or learning difficulties , and their carers (parents etc.); 2.
+Self-Help groups (advice, training, and employment; to support learning disabled people or those with a mental illness, and their carers (parents etc.); 2.
 Respite care, and holidays (in the UK only).
 Grants for holidays are only given where there is a large element of respite care and only to registered charities, not to individuals.
 3. Organisations helping and supporting refugees and asylum-seekers coming to or are in the UK.
 4. The restoration (not “improvement”) of churches of architectural importance and occasionally to other buildings of architectural importance.
 The church should be open to visitors every day.

 John Moores Foundation

 They aim to enable people who face barriers, as a result of social, educational, physical, economic, cultural, geographical factors.
 They support local community groups/projects in disadvantaged areas run by and for local people, including support and self-help groups, tenants’ associations, and community action; projects run by and for people from black and minority ethnic communities, including travellers and migrant workers; projects to support refugees, women, young people, homeless people and disabled people.
 In all cases they expect groups to be led by the people who will directly benefit from the work.
 They focus on funding projects based in Merseyside (including Skelmersdale, Halton, and Ellesmere Port) and Northern Ireland.

 A Quaker trust which seeks to transform the world by supporting people who address the root causes of conflict and injustice.
 Programme include; peace, racial justice and power and responsibility.
 They can only fund work that is legally charitable, but as long as this is the case grants can be made to individuals or to other organisations other than registered charities.